-Although production slowly resumed in June with the UK manufacturing 56,594 units, strict social distancing measures combined with a weaker demand across the industry has meant that production across the UK is still suffering.
+Although production slowly resumed in June with the UK manufacturing 56,594 units, strict social distancing measures and a weaker demand for new vehicles across the industry has meant that production across the UK is still suffering.

-June saw a sharp improvement compared to April and May, where a total of just 5,111 cars were produced over two months – numbers this low haven’t been recorded since 1954.
-Since January 2020, only 381,357 cars have been built, which represents a loss of 285,164 vehicles.
+In April and May, a total of 5,111 cars were produced over two months – numbers this low haven’t been recorded since 1954.
+Since January 2020, only 381,357 cars have been built, and while this seems like large number, this actually represents a loss of 285,164 vehicles.
 According to the Society of Motor Manufacturers and Traders (SMMT), the domestic market was down by 63.8% in June, compared to 89% in May.
 While figures are still far below where they should be, we can see the impacts of the lockdown easing as the industry gets back on its feet.

 Over 11,300 jobs across automotive retail, supply chains and manufacturing have all been cut during the pandemic, with many more at risk as businesses fear higher Brexit tariffs.
 There are many questions and concerns when it comes to the trading conditions, procedure of customs and the tariffs around Brexit.